 Please use the safe in your room.
 If any items such as credit cards, cash, wallets, jewelry, or any valuable items are left lying out in your room, our staff will take a picture, report it to the office, and will NOT enter your room to do housekeeping or any other services.

 Emergency medical treatment is available, if necessary, in the Grecia Hospital.
-In the event of an extreme emergency airlift to hospitals in San Isidro or San Jose is also available.
-For minor needs, any of the local pharmacies in Grecia is staffed by professional people who will be glad to help you.
+In the event of an extreme emergency airlift to hospitals in San Jose is also available.
+For minor needs, any of the local pharmacies in Grecia are staffed by professional people who will be glad to help you.
 Unfortunately your medical insurance can not be used here, it is always advisable to purchase travelers insurance before your arrival.

 Emergency Contact Information – The best way to contact us is ALWAYS through email.
 If you call us to ask questions or try to make a reservation, we WILL immediately direct you to our website.
 This is for emergency information only.